How to Remove a User in Linux

 Conclusion

 The userdel command removes user accounts from Linux.
-Use -r when you also want to remove the home directory, check active processes before deleting logged-in users, and run find / -nouser afterward to locate files left behind.
+Use -r when you also want to remove the home directory, clear scheduled jobs and active sessions before deleting logged-in users, and run find / -nouser afterward to locate the files left behind.
+For the other half of the workflow, the useradd cheatsheet covers the options used when creating accounts.

 Linuxize Weekly Newsletter